Convergence of energy-based learning in linear resistive networks: Convergence of Contrastive Learning

-We recall that Lemma~\ref{lem_existence_potential} shows that Contrastive Learning performs gradient descent for the (unknown) potential function $H$.
-Now, to show that the Contrastive Learning algorithm satisfies Objective~\ref{objective}, we are left to prove that minimisers $g\in \Ccal_{\epsilon}$ of the potential function $H$ are such that the vector of output potentials $p_O(g)$ equals the vector of desired output potentials $p_O^D$.
-Here, we define a minimiser of $H$ as a point $g\in \Ccal_{\epsilon}$ satisfying $H(g)= H^*$ where $H^* = \min_{\bar{g}\in \Ccal_{\epsilon}} H(\bar{g})$.
+for all $x\in \R^B$ with $\|x \| = 1$, hence by \eqref{eq_normJacobian} we conclude that $h$ is Lipschitz continuous with constant \eqref{eq_Lipschitzconstant}. \end{proof} To show that the Contrastive Learning algorithm satisfies Objective~\ref{objective}, we are left to prove that minimisers $g\in \Ccal_{\epsilon}$ of the cost function $Q$ are such that the vector of output potentials $p_O(g)$ equals the vector of desired output potentials $p_O^D$.
+Here, we define a minimiser of $Q$ as a point $g\in \Ccal_{\epsilon}$ satisfying $Q(g)= Q^*$ where $Q^* = \min_{\bar{g}\in \Ccal_{\epsilon}} Q(\bar{g})$.
 We can now derive the following result.

-\begin{lemma} Any minimiser $g\in \Ccal_{\epsilon}$ of $H$ satisfies $p_O(g) = p_O^D$. \end{lemma} \begin{proof} We will show this result by using two consecutive steps.
-First, we will show that every minimiser $g\in \Ccal_{\epsilon}$ of $H$ is such that $h(g)=0$.
+\begin{lemma} Any minimiser $g\in \Ccal_{\epsilon}$ of $Q$ satisfies $p_O(g) = p_O^D$. \end{lemma} \begin{proof} We will show this result by using two consecutive steps.
+First, we will show that every minimiser $g\in \Ccal_{\epsilon}$ of $Q$ is such that $\nabla Q(g)=0$.
 Second, we prove that this implies that $p_O(g) = p_O^D$.

-We start by recalling that $\Ccal_{\epsilon}$ is a convex set and that by Lemma~\ref{lem_existence_potential} $H$ is convex and such that $h = \nabla H$.
-It is then a standard result in convex optimization, see \cite[Section~3.1.3]{Boyd2004}, that a point $g\in \Ccal_{\epsilon}$ is a minimiser of $H$ if and only if
+We start by recalling that $\Ccal_{\epsilon}$ is a convex set and that by Lemma~\ref{lemma_propertiesJacobian} the cost function $Q$ is convex.
+It is then a standard result in convex optimization, see \cite[Section~3.1.3]{Boyd2004}, that a point $g\in \Ccal_{\epsilon}$ is a minimiser of $Q$ if and only if